chwenyee/ip/docs/README.md

 Advanced users are welcome to update data directly by editing that data file.

 > [!CAUTION]
-> If your changes to the data file makes its format invalid, Luke will skip that row,
+> - If your changes to the data file makes its format invalid, Luke will skip that row,
 > notify you and continue loading the next one.
-> Consequently, the task list will not include the invalid task. <br>
+> - Consequently, the task list will not include the invalid task.
-> Therefore, only edit the data file if you are confident in making the correct updates.
+> - Therefore, only edit the data file if you are confident in making the correct updates.